 Telephone: +971-(0)2-401 8017

 Fax: +971-(0)2-447 2442

 Dr. Thanos Stouraitis joined Khalifa University as Professor and Chair of the Electrical and Computer Engineering Department in 2015.
-He is on leave from the University of Patras, where he founded, and directed for 15 years, the International Graduate Program on Signal Processing Systems and Communications, a collaboration of the University of Patras (UP) and other European and American Universities.
-He also served as Director of the Electronics and Computers Division of the UP Electrical and Computer Engineering Department.
+He is also Professor Emeritus with the University of Patras, where he founded, and directed for 15 years, the International Graduate Program on Signal Processing Systems and Communications, a collaboration of the University of Patras (UP) and other European and American Universities.
+He served as Director of the Electronics and Computers Division of the UP Electrical and Computer Engineering Department.
 He served on the National Scientific Board for Mathematics and Informatics of Greece.
 He was a member of the founding Council of the University of Central Greece.
 He served on the faculties of Ohio State University, the University of Florida, New York University, and the University of British Columbia.

 He is an IEEE Fellow for his "contributions in digital signal processing architectures and computer arithmetic.”
 He served as President of the IEEE Circuits and Systems Society for 2012-13.

-Dr. Stouraitis earned his Ph.D. in Electrical Engineering from the University of Florida (for which he received the UF Outstanding Ph.D.
-Dissertation Award), his MSc. in Electrical & Computer Engineering from the University of Cincinnati, an MSc. in Electronic Automation from the University of Athens, Greece, and a BSc. in Physics from the University of Athens, Greece.
+Dr. Stouraitis holds a Ph.D. from the University of Florida (for which he received the UF Outstanding Ph.D.
+Dissertation Award), an MSc. in Electrical & Computer Engineering from the University of Cincinnati, an MSc. in Electronic Automation from the University of Athens, Greece, and a BSc. in Physics from the University of Athens, Greece.

 His current research interests include signal and image processing systems, application-specific processor technology and design, computer arithmetic, and design and architecture of optimal digital systems with emphasis on cryptographic systems.